 You will learn techniques, tools and even psychology related to this documentary area.
 Chasing light and telling stories.
 Catch the latest podcast episode on iTunes now.

 Ted Forbes is the voice behind this vocal learning tool.
 He is a photographer and video maker, specialising in architecture and portraiture.
-It isn’t only talking, but it is the best youtube podcasts out there.

 If you are looking for gear info, digital photography, composition and more – this is for you.
 Especially if you have access to iTunes.